 10. Offer 24-hour phone support

-Most customers prefer to talk to a customer representative over the phone.
-Develop 24-hour phone support capabilities to meet these needs and keep customers engaged.
+In some situations, customers prefer talking to a customer representative over the phone.
+If possible, develop 24-hour phone support capabilities to meet these needs and keep customers engaged.

-There are several integrated customer service voice products that’ll help you take voicemails when you are not online.
-However, you can also use a 24-hour live answering service to allow your customers to communicate with a real person.
+There are several products available to take voicemails when you’re not online.
+However, with a 24-hour live answering service, you give your customers the chance to communicate with a real person whenever they want.

-Nothing comes close to human touch or personality during conversations.
-Invest in 24-hour phone support, and watch your e-commerce customer service to inspire customers and drive more sales.
+The human touch has a real impact.
+Invest in this level of support and watch your ecommerce customer service inspire customers and drive more sales.

 11. Use customer service software